facebookresearch/hydra/website/docs/upgrades/1.0_to_1.1/defaults_list_interpolation_changes.md

 The Defaults List is described [here](/advanced/defaults_list.md).

 :::warning
-Support for the old style will be removed in Hydra 1.2.
+Hydra 1.4 removes support for the old style.
 :::